Longhorn rocks in support of Children’s Ward - Vernon Morning Star

 For the pub and its staff, it’s an initiative to give back in the best way that they can.

-That’s the theory behind the Longhorn Pub’s eigth annual Rock For Care, 12 Bands For 12 Hours April 22.
+That’s the theory behind the Longhorn Pub’s eighth annual Rock For Care, 12 Bands For 12 Hours April 22.

 The event, now in its second year under new ownership, features 12 bands rocking over the course of the day with all proceeds going toward the Vernon Jubilee Hospital Foundation Children’s Ward.
 Last year, the pub donated the funds to support the hospital’s Cancer Centre.